lorettedrq/cookbook/README.md

 # cookbook

-A collaborative editing exercise for the 2018 GIT class
+A collaborative editing exercise for the 2025 GIT class at IPGP